KTH/devops-course/contributions/feedback/nmsblanc-lolindgr/README.md

 ## Description

-We have contacted the group (Elena Pan and Samouil Mosios) for the demo 'LLMOps evaluation and quality gate pipeline ' and have gotten the approval from them to provide feedback. https://github.com/KTH/devops-course/pull/3046
+We have contacted the group (Halan Ouensanga and Sangeetha Murugesan) for the paper 'State Reconciliation Defects in Infrastructure as Code' and have gotten the approval from them to provide feedback. https://github.com/KTH/devops-course/pull/2988